sodadata/docs/soda-cl/profile.md

 # Profile data with Soda
 *Last modified on {% last_modified_at %}*

-Use the `discover datasets` and/or `profile columns` configurations to automatically profile data in your data source.
+When you add or edit a data source in Soda Cloud, use the `discover datasets` and/or `profile columns` configurations to automatically profile data in your data source.
 Examine the profile information to gain insight into the type of SodaCL checks you can prepare to test for data quality.<br />
 *Requires Soda Cloud*

 {% include code-header.html %}